TeamOpenFIRE/OpenFIRE-Firmware/README.md

 ## TODO:
 - Should implement support for rumble as an alternative force-feedback system; decouple rumble from off-screen exclusively at some point.
+- Rumble probably should have better variability aside from just "full blast" and "half-blast".
+The two settings should be enough for most, but should be noted regardless.
 - Implement software solution for enabling the rumble or solenoid, or toggle rapid fire system; should probably make a new button mask combo to activate while in pause mode.
 - Make an option for a true autofire that auto-reloads after a set amount of seconds or trigger pulls?
 Make the coordinates move to 0,0 and force a mouse unclick/click/unclick.
 Might be cheaty, but if someone wants it...
 - Console support?
 [It's definitely possible!](https://github.com/88hcsif/IR-Light-Gun)